pelmer/maps/README.md

 Several python modules are required.
 See environment.yml for a list.

-If you use Conda (e.g. see the Individual Edition from [Anaconda](https://www.anaconda.com/products/individual), you can create the right python environment to start the notebook with the right modules with the included environment.yml file and this command:
+If you use Conda, e.g. see the Individual Edition from [Anaconda](https://www.anaconda.com/products/individual), you can create the python environment to start the notebook with the correct modules by using the included environment.yml file and this command:

 conda env create -f environment. yml